Morri3/Microc/README.md

 # Microc
-This is the coursework during undergraduate period.
+This is the coursework during the undergraduate period.

 ---